Oceanography M.S.

 • Be subject experts

-• Have experience in gathering data at sea or in the field
+• Attain experience in gathering data at sea or in the field

-• Be prepared to work as a professional scientist, who contributes to the body of scientific knowledge within an oceanographic discipline
+• Be prepared to work as professional scientists, who contribute to the body of scientific knowledge within an oceanographic discipline